110nard0/tribute-page/README.md

 It was built using plain HTML and CSS as specified in the guide.

-It has passed all tests contained in the code check and has been submiited and accepted by the fCC Team.
+It has passed all tests contained in the code check and has been submitted and accepted by the fCC Team.